 The Group does not employ individuals that would be considered to be 'child workers'.
 Young and inexperienced workers may be employed or given work experience, but they are subject to the rights and protections that we afford all workers.

-Basic rights which we expect all workers to enjoy, include:
+Basic rights which we expect all employees to enjoy, include:

 - The right to a safe working environment

 - The right to an appropriate level of holiday and cover for period of sickness

 - The freedom to complain directly or via our whistleblowing policy free of charge.